Baby Sticking Tongue Out – Is It Normal?

 4. Only Liquid Food

 While feeding babies with semi-solid food, they stick their tongue out of the mouth.
 It could be that the baby isn’t ready for solid and semi-solid foods yet.
 Once they can swallow the food and push their tongue above the palate, they will stop doing the same.
 Feeding babies with solid food is a new milestone in parents’ and babies’ lives.
-Therefore, while there is some restraint from babies initially, they gradually become habitual to the food and eat it comfortably.
+Therefore, while there is some restraint from babies initially, they gradually become habituated to the food and eat it comfortably.

-5. Congestion in Nose
+5. Congestion in the Nose

 Babies also stick their tongues out naturally when they tend to choke on something, where thrusting the tongue out is a reflex.
 The same thing happens with babies as well.
 If anything is stuck in your baby’s mouth that is not big enough to swallow, they tend to stick their tongue out.